 We are delighted to welcome our Keynote Speakers, Trevor Cooling, Emeritus Professor of Christian Education at Canterbury Christ Church University.
 In his session, Trevor will explore what the notion of a theologically rooted vision for Church of England schools might mean in practice.

 Emily Norman, Head of Curriculum and Inclusion at the National Society for Education will present the Flourishing For All suite of guidance published earlier this year.
-Additionally, Emily will facilitate an afternoon workshop around the guidance for Preventing and Tackling Race-based Bullying.
+Additionally, Emily will facilitate an afternoon workshop on the Strategic Approach to Racial Justice.

-We will also blessed to be joined by The Bishop of Birkenhead, Julie Conalty.
+We will also be joined by The Bishop of Birkenhead, Julie Conalty.

 • Emeritus Professor of Christian Education at Canterbury Christ Church University